Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Our benchmark

-\paragraph*{Table-arXiv} To ensure heterogeneity within our data, we have also automatically generated ``Table-arXiv'', a new dataset of 36k-samples dataset built from 2\,443 \LaTeX{} source files from arXiv\footnote{\url{https://arxiv.org/}} preprints for ground truth generation.
-These sources were sampled from \emph{the last 20 years} and \emph{across all arXiv domains} to ensure \textbf{heterogeneity} in the data.
-Using the \LaTeX{} source code, we automatically generated TD and TSR (with TCR) annotations: for TD, by instrumenting the commands starting and ending a \verb|tabular| environment to add anchors that allow tracking their locations within the generated PDF; for TSR, we used LaTeXML\footnote{\url{https://github.com/brucemiller/LaTeXML}} to generate HTML markup tables from the source file.
+\paragraph{Table-arXiv} To ensure \textbf{heterogeneity} within our data, we have also automatically generated ``Table-arXiv'', a new dataset of 37k samples built from the \LaTeX{} source files of arXiv preprints.
+These sources were sampled from \emph{the last 20 years} and \emph{across all arXiv domains}.
+Using the \LaTeX{} source code, we automatically generated TD and TSR (with TCR) annotations: for TD, by instrumenting the commands starting and ending a \verb|tabular| environment, to add anchors that allow tracking their locations within the generated PDF; for TSR, we used LaTeXML\footnote{\url{https://github.com/brucemiller/LaTeXML}} to generate HTML markup tables from the source file.

-\paragraph*{Table-BRGM} We have constructed a last dataset, denoted as ``Table-BRGM'', that is domain-specific and comprises French and English geological reports sourced from a selection of BRGM documents -- BRGM is France's reference public institution in Earth sciences.
+\paragraph{Table-BRGM} We have manually constructed and annotated the dataset ``Table-BRGM'', ensuring high annotation quality, that is domain-specific and comprises French and English geological reports sourced from a selection of BRGM documents; BRGM is France's reference public institution in Earth sciences.
 The documents contain geological survey reports and records.
+Its interest is that \emph{its layout significantly differs from the others}, mainly because these were mostly produced with a Word processing software rather than a typesetting system such as \LaTeX.

+\paragraph{ICDAR-2013} Finally, we also considered the standard ICDAR-2013 dataset, a well-known TE benchmark.
+This dataset, introduced at the 2013 ICDAR Table Competition, contains European Union and US Government PDF reports.

-We manually annotated this dataset for TD and TSR (for TSR, by first employing an end-to-end model and then manually correcting its output).
-Reports mainly come from documents produced by Word processing software, but some also originate from \LaTeX-compiled documents.
-The dataset also contains \textbf{heterogeneous} tables: large tables, tables with or without borders, empty cells, merged cells, etc., in English and French.
+These datasets contain \textbf{heterogeneous} tables: small and large tables, tables with or without borders, empty cells, merged cells, etc., in English and French.